What is a Static IP address?

 How do I obtain a static IP address?

-Typically, you would need to contact your Internet Service Provider (ISP) and request a static IP address.
+Typically, you would need to contact your business broadband provider and request a static IP address.
 They will guide you through the process and may charge an additional fee for this service.

 Can I assign a static IP address to any device?